Independent salary research. Not affiliated with BLS, NBSTSA, AST, or any employer. Figures based on BLS OEWS May 2025 (SOC 29-2055).

 Do surgical technologists make more than nurses?

 Registered nurses earn significantly more than surgical technologists on average.
-The RN median is $93,600 per year versus the CST median of $60,610 (BLS May 2024).
-However, CSTs outearn LPNs (median $54,620).
-The gap narrows for experienced CSFA first assistants ($80-105k) and cardiac or orthopedic specialty techs.
+The RN median is $97,550 per year versus the CST median of $64,650 (BLS May 2025).
+CSTs and LPNs now earn roughly the same nationally (LPN median $64,400, only about $250 apart), so the choice between them hinges on scope and setting rather than pay.
+The gap versus RNs narrows for experienced CSFA first assistants ($80-105k) and cardiac or orthopedic specialty techs.
 The RN long-term ceiling via NP ($120k+) and CRNA ($200k+) paths remains higher.

 Do surgical techs make more than LPNs?